 - You have been falsely accused.

 Did the state gather evidence in violation of your rights?
 Were you the victim of an illegal search, seizure, or arrest?
 You can also demand to have any evidence tainted by illegal state action excluded from your case.
 If prosecutors don’t have direct evidence of your crime they may be forced to drop the charges or offer a plea.
+If you need a criminal defense attorney, see the top 7 questions you need to ask when hiring a criminal lawyer.

 If you’ve been arrested for a crime in Los Angeles it’s important to ask for help.
 Hiring an attorney will help you secure the best outcome in your criminal case.
 Contact the Los Angeles Criminal Law Center to learn more.